BITSS-OPA/opa-deworming/code/05_final_opa.md

 # Methodology

-We first describe the common elements across all three aproaches, and then describe each approach in detail.
+We first describe the common elements across all three approaches, and then describe each approach in detail.

 ## Common structure